Celebrating Australia's Indigenous Eurovision artists

 In December 2020 Electric Fields were announced as the Ambassadors for the Adelaide Fringe 2021.
 The Adelaide Fringe is one of the biggest comedy and entertainment festivals in Australia which takes place in February to March every year.

-The duo will also be performing at the Adelaide Fringe in their own show called ‘Inma’.
-They will be performing with Iwiri and SA First Nations Dance Collective on February 20.
+The duo also performed at the Adelaide Fringe in their own show called ‘Inma’.
+They performed with Iwiri and SA First Nations Dance Collective.

 Mitch Tambo - ‘Eurovision - Australia Decides 2020’